ANSSI-FR/libecc/README.md

 and keep the defense-in-depth (regarding software security and side-channels) focused on a rather limited part: see the discussions below on libecc efforts with regards to security.

-Please note that as for deterministic ECDSA, EdDSA signatures are trivially susceptible to [fault attacks](https://eprint.iacr.org/2017/1014.pdf) without having a non-deterministic variant.
+Please note that as for deterministic ECDSA and BIGN, EdDSA signatures are trivially susceptible to [fault attacks](https://eprint.iacr.org/2017/1014.pdf) without having a non-deterministic variant.
 Hence, when using EdDSA one will have to either ensure that the usage context naturally prevents such attacks, that the platform implements countermeasures (e.g. using secure MCUs, etc.) or that